We prefer to receive book proposals through email as file attachments in PDF format. We also accept Word documents and OpenOffice documents.

 3. Competitive analysis

-This section used to be where you’d discuss competing titles, but now not only must your book compete with other books, it must compete with blogs and websites that provide information about your topic, often for free.
+Tell us about competing titles, and how your book is different than free information about the same topic available at blogs and websites.
 Describe similar books and sites popular with your target audience.
 Explain why potential readers would want to buy your book in addition to or instead of these competing works.

 4. Author bio and platform